andrewgdotcom/poshlib/README.md

 This prepends the given path to the module search path.
 Relative paths are relative to the script location.
 The default search path contains the directory from which poshlib.sh has been sourced.

+## Optional modules

+### ansi - macro definitions for ANSI terminal formatting

+See ansi.sh for a full list of formatting macros

-### Standard routines
+### ason - serialisation and deserialisation routines

-The standard routines defined by poshlib are:
+ASON is a lightweight serialisation format which enables complex data structures to be passed as strings.
+It requires no helper programs other than sed/awk.

+Currently only LIST types are implemented.
+See ason.sh for usage details.

+### flatten - convert a poshlib script with `use` dependencies into a flat script

+It defines one function, which prints the flattened script on STDOUT:

-* use
+* flatten "$script"

+This is useful if you want to pass a poshlib script to a non-poshlib-aware tool, e.g. ansible.

+### job-pool - simple parallelisation tool

+This defines four functions:

-* use-from
+* job_pool_init "$pool_size" "$echo"
+* job_pool_run "$command" ["$arg1" ...]
-* detect_shell
+* job_pool_wait
-* declare_main
+* job_pool_shutdown

-`detect_shell` will attempt to detect the calling shell, and will print one of `bash`, `dash`, `ksh93`, `zsh5` on STDOUT.
+They should be always be invoked in the sequence above. $pool_size is the number of workers, and $echo is "0" for silence or "1" otherwise.

+### keyval - tool to (more) safely read key-value pairs from shell-script-like files

+It defines four CRUD functions to manipulate shell-like variable definitions in arbitrary files:

+* eval $(keyval-read "$file" [KEY])
+* keyval-add [--quote] [--update] "$file" KEY "$value"
+* keyval-update [--quote] [--add] "$file" KEY "$value"
+* keyval-delete [--comment] "$file" KEY

+It only supports scalar values, not arrays or hashes.
+Note that `keyval-read` must be `eval`ed in order to manipulate variables in the calling environment.

+### main - make a `use`-able script executable

-`declare_main` can be used to make a script dual-purpose, i.e. it can be sourced with `use` or it can be executed directly.
+`main` can be used to make a script dual-purpose, i.e. it can be sourced with `use` or it can be executed directly.
 To avail of this, all its functionality should be contained within shell functions, and then the main function should be declared at the bottom of the file thus:

 ```
-declare_main main_function "$@"
+main main_function "$@"
 ```

 This statement will invoke `main_function` with the script arguments IFF the script has been executed.
 If the script has been sourced or used, then it will do nothing and it is the responsibility of the sourcing script to invoke any functions at a later point.

-## Optional modules

 ### parse-opt - routines for parsing GNU-style longopts